 Another familiar face was that of Bill Camfield.

-Camfield started the night skulking about the cemetery dressed as his Gorgon character from his program Nightmare.
+Camfield began the night by skulking about the cemetery dressed as his Gorgon character from his TV program Nightmare.
 But he soon realized that dead folks don’t scare easily.

 So, Camfield switched to his Icky Twerp character and, to the great amusement of the other spirits, circulated about the cemetery poised to throw a meringue pie into someone’s face.